Optimal Dynamical Frames: Introduction

-Furthermore, we address the problem of whether the property of having a frame of iterations implies the same for the adjoint operator.
-That is, assuming that there exists a set of vectors $\{v_i\}_{i\in I}\subseteq\HH$ such that $\{T^nv_i\}_{i\in I, n\geqslant0}$ forms a frame, does there always exist another set of vectors $\{w_j\}_{j\in J}\subseteq\HH$ such that $\{ (T^*)^n w_j\}_{j\in J, n\geqslant 0}$ is also a frame of $\HH$?
-If such a frame exists, what is the relation with the one generated by $T$?
-Are they similar in the sense that there exists an isomorphism (not necessarily unitary) that maps one to the other?
-We were able to answer these questions.
+Furthermore, we address the question of whether the property of admitting a dynamical frame is preserved by the adjoint operator.
+Specifically, assuming that there exists a set $\{v_i\}_{i\in I}\subseteq\HH$ such that $\{T^n v_i\}_{i\in I,\,n\geqslant0}$ forms a frame, does there also exist a set $\{w_j\}_{j\in J}\subseteq\HH$ such that $\{(T^*)^n w_j\}_{j\in J,\,n\geqslant0}$ is a frame of $\HH$?
+If so, what is the relation between these two frames?
+Are they similar frames of iterations, in the sense of Definition \ref{def-similar-frames}?
+We provide affirmative answers to these questions.

-The strategy to derive these results, was to employ functional models defined in Hardy spaces with multiplicity.
-By exploiting the rich structure of these spaces, we solved the central issues in this setting and subsequently transferred the results to the abstract framework.
+Our approach relies on functional models defined in Hardy spaces with multiplicity.
+By exploiting the rich structure of these spaces, we solve the central problems in this concrete setting and then transfer the results to the abstract framework.

-The motivation for addressing these questions arises from the field of {\em Dynamical Sampling}.
-In dynamical sampling, a signal evolving over time is sampled at fixed spatial locations at different time instances.
-When the spatial locations are sparse, the challenge lies in reconstructing the complete signal at the initial time (time zero) using these space-time samples.
-This involves compensating for the missing spatial information by leveraging samples taken at future times.
-The problem of dynamical sampling can be framed in terms of determining when the orbits of an operator $T$ (the evolution operator) form a frame, specifically a frame of iterations (see \cite{ACMT}).
-There is a rich and extensive literature in dynamical sampling and it is an active area of research.
-See for instance \cite {ADK13, ACMT, ACCMP17, AP17, CMPP20, CHS18, CMS21, CHP, Philipp17, Tang17, AK17, ACCP, CHPS24}.